blogImage.alt

 Men Suffering on “The Never Enough Hamster Wheel”

 Clients come to Waypoint for a vast array of concerns.
 In this blog I am going to be speaking to the tired, worn down, and weary male client that has been exhausted by the hostile manipulative behaviours of a person or persons within their life story.
 As I listen to the individual accounts of men who express difficulties with others, that is, difficulty with those who exhibit narcissistic type characteristics, I am never surprised at the level of fatigue, lack of motivation and pure exhaustion exhibited in my client’s body language or speech.
-As the session roles along and with probing questions what surfaces is typically a coping style that resembles a hamster wheel stuck at the level of “never enough”.
+As the session roles along and with probing questions what surfaces is typically a coping style that resembles a hamster wheel stuck at the level of “never enough.”
 It is though the lever had been stuck at this setting as far back as they can remember.
 They do not know how to do life at any other level.
 In a nutshell it goes like this: the person (s) in their life yell “jump” and the client attempts to please, respond, anticipate, and appease the never ending demands of the narcissistic type.
 For the record reinforcement is taking place from both sides, but note the end result.
-These men end up hating their lives as much as they are now hating the narcissist and then they start fantasizing of a new life free from the tyranny of that hamster wheel.
+These men end up hating their lives as much as they are now hating the narcissistic type person in their life, and inevitably then they begin fantasizing of a new life free from the tyranny of that hamster wheel.

 I offer empathy and slowly work with clients to re-gain, or for many for the first time, foster a sense of the “self.”
 Again as things surface it is obvious the more dysfunctional the family of origin (those families with rigid prescribed roles) the less of a sense of “self” the client exhibits.
 So what is the remedy to all of this?
 How can men take responsibility for their lives, assert themselves and march to the beat of their own hearts instead of the demands from those around him?